RyanBram/RPG-MV-Ace/README.md

 ### 🚀 Multi-Renderer: Next-Generation Graphics

-We are undertaking the massive effort of porting the engine core from Pixi.js v4 to the upcoming **Pixi.js v8**.
+We are undertaking the massive effort of porting the engine core from Pixi.js v4 to the **Pixi.js v8**.
 This isn't just an update; it's a quantum leap.

 By harnessing the power of **WebGPU**, Project Ace will unlock true native-speed graphics: